Cobase/cobase/README.md

 Migrations bundle checks the structure of your entities and does it's magic based on that information.

+First let's create database based on the values in app/config/parameters.yml file.

+    $ app/console doctrine:database:create

-After you have created the database as stated in previous section, you need to create schema into the database.
-Since we are using Doctrine migrations, we use the console tool to create the schema.
+After you have created the database, you need to create schema into it.
+Since we are using Doctrine migrations, we use the console tool to create the schema from the migrations files.

     $ app/console doctrine:migrations:migrate

 New migration scripts appear when you pull new code from Github.
-To see if there are any new migrations available, you need to check the status.
+To see if there are any new migrations required for you to run in your current code version, you need to check the status.

     $ app/console doctrine:migrations:status

-If you see new migrations available, all you have to do is run the migrations.
+If you see new migrations available, all you have to do is run the migrations again.

     $ app/console doctrine:migrations:migrate